cati-neuroimaging/cati-env/README.md

 # How to use a soma-dev instance ?

-A soma-dev instance is created by cloning https://gitbub.com/brainvisa/soma-dev and selecting the appropriate branch.
+A soma-dev instance is created by cloning https://gitbub.com/brainvisa/soma-dev using the appropriate branch.
 The sources of the project contains a Pixi configuration file to setup a ready to use brainvisa-cmake.
 One has just to run `pixi shell` to install the environment.
 Customization can be done by editing appropriate files such as `conf/bv_makeg.cfg`.

 # soma-dev: a new command in branvisa-cmake